zaplatynski/fsm-packagetype/README.md

 [![Build Status](https://travis-ci.org/zaplatynski/fsm-packagetype.svg?branch=master)](https://travis-ci.org/zaplatynski/fsm-packagetype)

-This is a simple approach to create a Maven package type for FirstSpirit modules (FSM).
+This is a simple approach to create a Maven package type for FirstSpirit modules (FSM) with a fully working Maven lifecycle inclung install and deploy.

-The main goal is to simply a Maven pom and have working Maven life cycle with a working install and deploy phase.

 ## How to use